nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/how-to-import-documents-with-annotations.md

 }
 ```

-You will need the following maven dependencies:
+You will need the following Maven dependencies:
 ```
 <properties>
     <!-- properties were taken from 10.4.x -->